 Share your email, and we’ll send it straight to your inbox.
 Plus, enjoy weekly doses of recipe inspiration as a bonus!

 Healthy Mashed Potatoes

-- 3 lbs. russet potatoes, quartered
+- 3 lbs. russet potatoes rinsed and quartered

-- 1/2 teaspoon sea salt
+- 1/2 teaspoon sea salt divided

 - 1/8 teaspoon black pepper

 - 1/4 cup butter plus more for serving

 - Place the quartered potatoes into a large pot and fully submerge them with water.
 Add about 1/4 teaspoon of salt and stir.

 - Bring the pot of potatoes to a boil over medium/high heat.
 Boil for 20-25 minutes, or until the potatoes are fork-tender.

 - Once tender, strain the potatoes and place them back into the pot.
 Add the remaining salt, pepper, yogurt, butter, and herbs.
 Use an electric mixer (for smoother mashed potatoes) or potato masher (for chunkier mashed potatoes) to mash potatoes.